Riemannian preconditioned coordinate descent for low multi-linear rank approximation: Experimental Results

-In both experiments, we set $r_1 = r_2 = r_3 = 5$.
-Because of the memory limitation, we increase the dimension of just the first order of the dense tensor to have the performance comparison in higher dimensions.
+In both set of experiments, we set $r_1 = r_2 = r_3 = 5$.
+Because of the memory limitation, except in the last experiment we increase the dimension of just the first mode of the input dense tensor to have the performance comparison in higher dimensions.
+In the last experiment, we uniformly increase all dimensions of the input tensor to demonstrate the effect of tensor volume on different methods.
 Each experiment is repeated 5 times and the reported time is the average value.
 The results can be seen in \cref{table: synthesis}.